 Logistics is a part of supply chain management that deals with transporting, storing, and delivering goods.
 In other words, logistics is responsible for getting the right product to the right customer at the right time.

 Supply chain management is a broader term that encompasses all tasks involved in the transit of goods and services from manufacturing to consumption.
-Right from the process of sourcing and procurement of goods to its manufacturing and distribution, it includes everything.
+From the process of sourcing and procurement of goods to its manufacturing and distribution, it includes everything.

-Understanding the primary difference between logistics and supply chain management is vital in order to make sure that your business is running smoothly and efficiently.
+Understanding the primary difference between logistics and supply chain management is vital to ensure that your business is running smoothly and efficiently.
 With this understanding, you can develop specific strategies for each area and ensure that your entire operation runs like a well-oiled machine.

 What Is Supply Chain Management?
 An Overview With Examples